Why Are Flights So Expensive Right Now? | Cost of Flying in 2023

 It's a classic example of “fare wars” and how they always mean savings for you, the traveler.

 But more importantly, the major carriers like Delta, American, and United aren't just fighting with each other anymore.
-With business travel not back to 100% and leisure travel roaring, even the biggest airlines have to compete with low-cost budget carriers like Spirit, Frontier, Sun Country, and new entrants like Avelo and Breeze.
+With business travel not back to 100% and leisure travel roaring, even the biggest airlines have to compete with low-cost budget airlines like Spirit, Frontier, Sun Country, and new entrants like Avelo and Breeze.
 That's a recipe for some lower fares for the foreseeable future.

 For instance, when Norse Atlantic launched, it was offering crazy low fares flying to Oslo (OSL).
 So what did Delta and its partner airlines, Air France and KLM, do?
 They matched it.